ErikFontanel/portfolio/content/work/aceandtate/aceandtate.md

 ---
-thumbnail: at1.png
+thumbnail: at-main2.jpg
 client: Ace & Tate
-title: Future proof e-commerce platform for a direct-to-consumer eyewear company
+title: Future proof e-commerce platform for a growing direct-to-consumer eyewear brand
+logo: logo-aceandtate.svg
 tags:
   - project
+  - e-commerce
+  - ux design
+  - design ops
+  - website
+list_layout: portrait:2-col
 ---

 For the rapidly growing direct-to-consumer eyewear company Ace & Tate I designed their new e-commerce platform.
 A mobile first user experience supporting the Ace & Tate brand proposition; Affordable and fashionable glasses to go with any outfit and occassion.
 Helping people buy a product that is normally perceived as a medical device, expensive and cumbersome to buy especially online.